Anohita2004/Anohita2004/README.md

 👋 Hello, I'm Anohita Mukherjee

-📚 Second-Year Student at MCKV Institute of Technology
+📚 Second-Year Student at MCKV Institute of Engineering

-📊 Aspiring Data Scientist
+📊 Aspiring Data Analyst

 Welcome to my GitHub profile!
 I'm Anohita Mukherjee, a dedicated and passionate second-year student at MCKV Institute of Technology with a strong interest in the field of Data Science.